 the tools and methods are appropriate for the functional and operational characteristics of the product, and

-the tools are available (in an appropriate hardware environment) throughout the development and maintenance lifetime of the product.
+the tools are available throughout the development and maintenance lifetime of the product,

+the tools and methods are appropriate to the security sensitivity of the product as determined by the security analysis and as defined in the software security management plan.

 Software product assurance milestone report [PAF, SPAMR; SRR, PDR].

 .